Mobius1/rprogress/README.md

 Config.Height       = 40        -- Height of the linear bar
 Config.Cap          = 'butt'    -- or 'round'
 Config.Padding      = 0         -- Background bar padding
+Config.CancelKey    = 178       -- Key used for cancelling progress

 Config.ShowTimer    = true  -- Shows the timer countdown within the radial dial Config.ShowProgress = false -- Shows the progress within the radial dial